Photo of Jackson, April

 About

-April is an Associate Professor in the Department of Urban Planning and Policy at the University of Illinois at Chicago and a Research Affiliate with the National Initiative on Mixed-Income Communities at Case Western Reserve University.
+April is an Associate Professor in the Department of Urban Planning and Policy at the University of Illinois at Chicago and a Research Affiliate with the Voorhees Center at CUPPA and the National Initiative on Mixed-Income Communities at Case Western Reserve University.
 As a community-engaged scholar-practitioner her research explores how to enhance planning practice and the built environment by promoting plans with a focus on equitable, inclusive, and just communities.
-Her work examines place-based, neighborhood-level affordable housing strategies that seek to embed racial equity in spatial plans and policies, highlighting inclusive planning processes that aim to improve communities of color.
-She also investigates ways to further advance diversity, equity and inclusion in planning education, workplaces and the communities in which planners serve.
+Her work examines place-based, neighborhood-level affordable housing strategies that seek to embed racial equity and reparations in spatial plans and policies, highlighting inclusive planning processes that aim to improve communities of color.

 Her current research explores how Choice Neighborhoods Initiative (CNI) facilitates racial equity in implementation of the built environment, community building practices, and neighborhood change in Chicago, IL.
-April has recently completed two projects that examine how urban planning programs, institutions and workplaces can work towards creating more inclusive places that value and promote diversity in partnership with the American Planning Association and the Association of Collegiate Schools of Planning (Planner of Color Interest Group).
-More recently, she has expanded her work to address gentrification and implications for affordable housing and vulnerable populations through an evaluation of climate-driven displacement in Miami/Miami-Dade County, Jacksonville/Duval County and St. Petersburg/Pinellas County in Florida.
+More recently, she has expanded her work to address gentrification and implications for affordable housing and vulnerable populations through an evaluation of climate-driven displacement in Miami, Jacksonville, and Tampa in Florida.

-April also teaches courses in Spatial Planning, Community Engagement, Plan Making, Neighborhood Planning, Urban Design, Affordable Housing, and Visualization Methods.
+April also teaches courses in Community Engagement, Neighborhood Planning, Urban Design, Affordable Housing, and Spatial Planning.
 Prior to joining UIC in 2021, she was an Assistant Professor in the Department of Urban and Regional Planning at Florida State University in Tallahassee, FL.
 She also has extensive experience working in the private sector as an architect and urban designer at Destefano Partners and AECOM in Chicago, IL and Irvine, CA on public housing redevelopment projects, neighborhood revitalization plans, and new urbanist communities in the U.S., China, and the Middle East.
 She earned her Ph.D. in Urban Planning and Policy from the University of Illinois at Chicago.
-She holds dual master’s degrees from the University of Wisconsin at Milwaukee in Architecture and Urban Planning and a Bachelor’s degree in Architecture from the University of Illinois at Urbana Champaign.
+She holds dual master’s degrees from the University of Wisconsin at Milwaukee in Architecture and Urban Planning and a bachelor’s degree in architecture from the University of Illinois at Urbana Champaign.

 Selected Publications